MdeVillefort/tetris/README.md

 ## TODO

-1. Fix timing of complete lines being visually displayed and the next tetromino appearing.
-2. Fix bug with complete lines not located at bottom of field.
+1. Fix bug with complete lines not located at bottom of field.